Why Dog Ear?

 publication, including the appearance, price, production, and manufacturing of

 SERVICE PROVIDER will retain final discretion over style and formatting of the WORK and its cover…AUTHOR may not utilize formatted WORK…and cover with any other SERVICE PROVIDER at anytime during or after the term of this agreement."

 What does this mean?

 First, AuthorHouse controls your book cover design.
 More importantly, if a "traditional" publisher wants to come along and buy your work from you, they have to start over!
-You don't own the rights to the designed and formatted version of your book – so, if it looks just like you always dreamed, guess what?
+You don't own the rights to the designed and formatted version of your book.
+So, if it looks just like you always dreamed, guess what?
 You can't have it.
 What if you want to re-publish your book elsewhere?
-You don't have any book production files to work from – AuthorHouse owns them.
-Even MORE importantly – if AuthorHouse decides to STOP selling your work…You STILL can't have the files to get it published elsewhere.
+You don't have access or rights to any book production files – AuthorHouse owns them.
+Even MORE importantly – if AuthorHouse decides to STOP selling your work…You STILL can't have the files to publish elsewhere.